lisp-mirror/eql5-android/README-PREPARE.md

 Please note that I'm assuming a 64 bit Linux or VirtualBox image.

 This project requires *exactly* the following development environment:
-(in order to match the pre-built EQL5 libraries for Android)
+(in order to match the pre-built EQL5 libraries for android)

 * ECL 16.1.3 [official release](https://common-lisp.net/project/ecl/static/files/release/ecl-16.1.3.tgz) (not a git snapshot)
 * Qt 5.7.1 [linux-x64-android](https://download.qt.io/archive/qt/5.7/5.7.1/)
 * Android NDK version 10e

-(Your desktop EQL5 is completely independent from this project; you don't even need it to compile Android apps; a **host ECL** will be sufficient, see below.)
+(The desktop EQL5, from which this port originates, is not strictly needed, at least not to compile android apps; a **host ECL** will be sufficient for cross-compiling, see below.)

-N.B: You will *not* need to build the EQL5 shared libraries for Android; the cross-compiled versions are already included (see `lib/`).
+N.B: You will *not* need to build the EQL5 shared libraries for android; the cross-compiled versions are already included (see `lib/`).
 But if you prefer to build them by yourself, please see `build-eql5/`.

-Since the included EQL5 Android libraries have been built with the above versions, you're required to have the exact same versions installed.
+Since the included EQL5 android libraries have been built with the above versions, you're required to have the exact same versions installed.

-Please note: EQL5 for Android is basically the same as EQL5 for the desktop.
+Please note: EQL5 for android is basically the same as EQL5 for the desktop.
-Some modules are not supported on Android, namely the web and multimedia ones.
+Some modules are not supported on android, namely the web and multimedia ones.
+But you can use a `WebView` directly from QML.

 --